Neufund/ESOP/README.md

 Options converter implementation will correspond to given conversion scenario (for example cash payout after exit is different from getting tokens in ICO).
 However, each such contract must derive from `BaseOptionsConverter` which is provided to `ESOP` smart contract by `company`.

 At minimum `exerciseOptions` function must be implemented (except two getters) that will be called by `ESOP` smart contract on behalf of employee when s/he decides to execute options.
 Please note that employee can burn his/her options - see comments in base class for details.
-W provide two implementations of `BaseOptionsConverter`:
+We provide two implementations of `BaseOptionsConverter`:

-* `ERC20OptionsConverter` which converts options into ERC20 token.
+* `ERC20OptionsConverter` which converts options into ERC20 tokens.
 * 'ProceedsOptionsConverter' that adds proceeds payouts via withdrawal pattern with several payouts made by company.
 Token trading is still enabled.

 Both example converters are nicely tested but they are not considered production grade so beware.